 You will need to provide:

 - A Home Institution Approval Form, completed by you and an authorising officer.
 A copy of the form is included with the cross-institution application form.
-We require the original or a certified copy.
 If you are unable to provide a completed Home Institution Approval Form, an official letter from your institution stating your fee-liability status and that the Macquarie units applied for will count for credit towards your currently enrolled award at that institution may be accepted.

-- An up-to-date official academic transcript (original or certified copy only).
+- An up-to-date official academic transcript.
 A simple printout of results will not be accepted.
 If you do not yet have an official transcript, please order one immediately from your home university as these can take time to obtain.

 - Unit outlines to demonstrate that you have met the prerequisites for the Macquarie units you wish to enrol in.
 Please note that this may not apply to you if you wish to study introductory units.